poiyzy/QuestionMarkMethods/README.md

 # QuestionMarkMethods

-I love the attribute query methods in ActiveRecord, Query methods allow me to us whether an attribute value is present.
+I love the attribute query methods in ActiveRecord, Query methods allow me to check whether an attribute value is present.
 For example:

 ```ruby
 user = User.new(:name => "David")